Stedi-Public-Archive/cdk-clj/Readme.md

 ## Purpose

-AWS CDK is an AWS project that provides an interface for CloudFormation that allows infrastructure to be expressed in code rather than the provided YAML/JSON DSL.
-In addition to providing support for writing CloudFormation in code, CDK adds a higher-level layer of constructs that compose these primitives into reusable patterns that bake in best practices.
-These constructs can be extended to create reusable patterns to share common infrastructure across applications.
+The AWS CDK is "an open-source software development framework to define cloud infrastructure in code and provision it through AWS CloudFormation.

+It offers a high-level object-oriented abstraction to define AWS resources imperatively using the power of modern programming languages.
+Using the CDK's library of infrastructure constructs, you can easily encapsulate AWS best practices in your infrastructure definition and share it without worrying about boilerplate logic."

-CDK is built on Amazon's [jsii][2] project which allows TypeScript projects to be shared across Ruby, JavaScript, Java and C# via code generation.
-Because of the reach this enables, CDK is poised to become a nexus of AWS patterns and best practices accessible via familiar tools (e.g., mvn, npm, etc.).
+CDK is built on Amazon's [jsii][2] project, which allows TypeScript projects to be shared across Ruby, JavaScript, Java and C# via code generation.

-Clojure can tap into this ecosystem directly by consuming the `jsii` protocol and bringing infrastructure to the REPL.
+`cdk-clj` taps into this ecosystem directly by consuming the `jsii` protocol and bringing infrastructure to the REPL.
 REPL-driven infrastructure turns a frustrating practice with long feedback cycles into an enjoyable experience with immediate feedback and makes it possible for Clojure code to be deployed to AWS with minimal configuration.